SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/remote-management-v2.md

 1. For **Collector Settings**, leave them as default to configure collectors as remotely managed.
 1. Under **Generate and run the command to install the collector**, copy the command and execute it in your system terminal where the collector needs to be installed.<br/><img src={useBaseUrl('img/send-data/linux-terminal-installation.png')} alt="linux-terminal-installation" width="800"/>
 1. Wait for the installation process to complete, then click **Next** to proceed.
-1. On the next screen, you will see a list of available Source Templates.
-Select the required Source Template and proceed with the data configuration.
+1. On the next screen, you will see a list of available source templates.
+Select the required source template and proceed with the data configuration.

 ### Step 2: Data configuration